• Skip to primary navigation

 The risk factors for Klumpke’s palsy cannot always be controlled or prevented.
 However, if a doctor does not take them into account and take steps to manage these risk factors, they may be considered responsible for the resulting birth injury.

-Medical professionals are responsible for providing an adequate standard of care to patients for which they are responsible.
-When they do not, which leads to harm, they can be considered negligent.
+Medical professionals are responsible for providing an adequate standard of care to patients for whom they are responsible.
+When inadequate care leads to harm, they can be considered negligent.

 Negligence may take the form of an action or inaction: